briansimiyuj/doctor-appointment-app/README.md

     b.
 Create labels and inputs for email, password, confirm password and name
     c.
 Make the inputs controlled components
     d.
 Add placeholders to the inputs and show password toggle icons
     e.
 Create a component for the input labels and mount it on the Sign Up Form component
+    f.
+Create a button and a function to handle the sign up button click
+    g.
+Create a span to switch to the Sign In component when the user already has an account